Southport - North

 The level of residential development activity in Southport - North was found to be higher than 90% of real estate markets across the country

 Southport - North has recorded approximately 120 residential properties granted approval annually over the past five financial years, totalling around 600 homes.
 As of FY-26211 approvals have been recorded.
-On average, about 4.8 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply, which may put upward pressure on prices and increase competition among buyers.
-The average construction cost of new homes is around $207,000, below the regional average, suggesting more affordable housing options.
+On average, 4.8 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating that demand significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+New homes are being constructed at an average expected cost of $207,000, below the regional average, suggesting more affordable housing options for buyers.

-In FY-26, approximately $155.0 million in commercial approvals have been registered, demonstrating high levels of local commercial activity compared to the rest of Queensland.
-Southport - North records elevated construction levels, at 38.0% above the regional average per person over the past five years, balancing buyer choice while supporting property values.
+In this financial year, $155.0 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
+Compared to the rest of Queensland, Southport - North exhibits elevated construction levels, at 38.0% above the regional average per person over the past five years, balancing buyer choice while supporting current property values.
 However, development activity has moderated in recent periods.
-New building activity primarily focuses on higher-density living, with 11.0% standalone homes and 89.0% townhouses or apartments.
+The majority of new building activity consists of townhouses or apartments (89.0%), with a smaller proportion being standalone homes (11.0%).

 Frequently Asked Questions - Development